davidclin/my-cheatsheet/README.md

 <pre>
 Cryptic error: fatal error: An error occurred (403) when calling the HeadObject operation: Forbidden

+Lessons Learned:

-o Use the --debug option
+o Use the --debug option (AWS support can use the IDs to dig into logs on the backend)

 o To get the Canonical ID of bucket owner account aws s3api list-buckets --query Owner.ID --output text  [--profile xxx]